peguimasid/precollege-math/FAQ.md

 You can read more about our curricular guidelines and the qualifications of the guidelines' authors [here](CURRICULAR_GUIDELINES.md).
 If you find a topic that is required by our guidelines and is not included in the curriculum, we should make a change!
 Read more about [contributing to a change](CONTRIBUTING.md).

+### Is Geometry necessary for Calculus or Computer Science?

+Yes.
+Geometry is a major prerequisite to Trigonometry, which in turn is used thoughout Calculus.
+Also, some of the basic proofs taught in Geometry serve as a gentle introduction to mathematical thinking, which can be helpful for later programming and math courses.

 ### How can I find a lesson on a particular topic?

 It is very common to find lessons for single math topics on the internet.